MTG/freesound/README.md

         docker-compose run --rm web python manage.py createsuperuser

-12. Run all services 🎉
+12. Run services 🎉

         docker-compose up

-  This might take significant time as many services will be started at once.
-When done, you should be able to point your browser to `http://localhost:8000` and see the Freesound website up and running!
+  When running this command, the most important services that make Freesound work will be run locally.
+This includes the web application and database, but also the search engine, cache manager, queue manager and asynchronous workers including audio processing.
+You should be able to point your browser to `http://localhost:8000` and see the Freesound website up and running!

-13. Build the search index so you can, well, search
+13. Build the search index so you can search for sounds and forum posts

         # Open a new terminal window so the services started in the previous step keep running
         docker-compose run --rm web python manage.py reindex_search_engine_sounds docker-compose run --rm web python manage.py reindex_search_engine_forum

-After following the steps you'll have a fully functional Freesound installation up and running, including the search, sound similarity and audio processing features (and more!).
-As a sort of *bonus step*, you can run Django's shell plus command like this:
+After following the steps you'll have a functional Freesound installation up and running, with the most relevant services properly configured.
+You can run Django's shell plus command like this:

     docker-compose run --rm web python manage.py shell_plus

 Because the `web` container mounts a named volume for the home folder of the user running the shell plus process, command history should be kept between container runs :)

-In most situations it is possible that not all Freesound services need to be running.
-You can selectively run services using the `docker-compose` interface and this will speed up the startup time.
-For example, the most common service you'll need for development will be the `web` container and (maybe) `search`.
-Then you can do:
+14. (extra step) The steps above will get Freesound running, but to save resources in your local machine some non-essential services will not be started by default.
+If you look at the `docker-compose.yml` file, you'l see that some services are marked with the profile `analyzers` or `all`.
+These services include sound similarity, search results clustering and the audio analyzers.
+To run these services you need to explicitely tell `docker-compose` using the `--profile` (note that some services need additional configuration steps (see *Freesound analysis pipeline* section in `DEVELOPERS.md`):

-    docker-compose up web search
+        docker-compose --profile analyzers up   # To run all basic services + sound analyzers docker-compose --profile all up         # To run all services

 ### Running tests